Avadhut-R-M/microblogging/README.md

 ## Setting Up project
-1. Install Python 3.10 if not available on device
+1. Install Python 3.10 if not available on the device
 2. cd in the project repo
-3. Create virtual env with python 3.10 with command
+3. Create virtual env with Python 3.10 with the command
    ```shell
    python3.10 -m venv venv
    ```
-4. Activate virtual env with command
+4. Activate virtual env with the command
    ```shell
    source venv/bin/activate
    ```